Marclie/SuaveStateScanner/README.md

   upper bounds on indices identifying individual electronic states within an ensemble (e.g., if numStates=3 then stateBounds=[0, 1] would select only two out of three available electronic states).
 By default all available electronic states will be included in analysis/output unless stateBounds is specified otherwise. (default: None)

+* `maxStateRepeat` - The maximum number of times a state can be repeated without changes in reordering procedure.
+If this parameter is not provided, the default value 'None' will be used, meaning there is no limit to the number of times a state can be repeated. (default: None)

 * `nthreads` - The number of numba threads to use (default: 1)